GenPi64/gentoo-on-rpi-64bit/README.md

 * If you wish to share files on a network with Windows boxes, please note that `net-fs/samba` is bundled as of version 1.2.2 of the image.
 To configure and activate it, please see e.g. [these notes](https://forums.gentoo.org/viewtopic-p-8215174.html#8215174).

 * An `sysctl.d` rule (`35-low-memory-cache-settings.conf`) is used to modify the kernel cache settings slightly, for better performance in a memory constrained environment, per [these notes](https://www.codero.com/knowledge-base/pdf.php?cat=3&id=388&artlang=en).

-* <a id="safecompositor"></a>As of version 1.2.2 of the image, a startup service (`rpi3-safecompositor`) is used to turn off display compositing if a high pixel clock is detected (> 1.2175MHz, currently), and an RPi3 is in use.
-This is because certain applications, for example LibreOffice v6 Draw and Impress, can cause the whole system to lock-up when used with compositing on under such conditions.
-The restriction does not apply to the RPi4.

-* Also as of version 1.2.2, a startup service (`rpi3-ethfix`) is used to workaround certain RPi3B+ Ethernet issues via `ethtool`.
-It has no effect on RPi3B or RPi4 models.

 * You can easily install (and run) 32-bit Raspbian apps on your 64-bit Gentoo system if you like (using `apt-get` from a `chroot`), since [ARMv8 supports mixed-mode userland](https://community.arm.com/processors/f/discussions/3330/how-aarch32-bit-applications-will-be-supported-on-aarch64?ReplyFilter=Answers&ReplySortBy=Answers&ReplySortOrder=Descending).
 If this interests you, please see my wiki entry on this subject, [here](https://github.com/sakaki-/gentoo-on-rpi-64bit/wiki/Running-32-bit-Raspbian-Packages-on-your-64-bit-Gentoo-System).